LaunchPadLab/opex-public/gists/frontend-pull-request-guidelines.md

 - Duplicating context or sowing confusion with a variable name (e.g., using a singular `participant` variable for an array of participants)
   - Refer to the [variable naming cheatsheet](https://github.com/kettanaito/naming-cheatsheet) for more examples
 - You probably don't need [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).
 Most applications of reduce can be simplified and more performant when using [local mutation](https://typeofnan.dev/mutation-isnt-always-bad-in-javascript/)
 - Set optional booleans to default to `false` instead of `true`.
 Optional boolean props should need to be actively set, not enabled by default.
-If necessary, you can flop the logic (e.g., use `hide...` instead of `show...`, or `disable...` instead of `enable...`).
+If necessary, you can flip the logic (e.g., use `hide...` instead of `show...`, or `disable...` instead of `enable...`)

 ## React
-- Start from the boilerplate code from [react.md](./snippets/react.md)
 - You should virtually **never** add an `onClick` prop to anything other than a `button` element
   - The `button` element contains several accessibility features out-of-the-box, including keyboard support.
 Creating custom markup isn't worth it and requires a lot of additional attributes to reach parity with user's expectations
 - You probably don't need `useEffect` (unless you're fetching data).
 Setting state in a `useEffect` is typically code smell for a use case for deriving the state, instead of syncing it